Denialism: Statins

 Statin denialism is a rejection of the medical worth of statins, a class of cholesterol-lowering drugs.
-Cardiologist Steven Nissen at Cleveland Clinic has commented "We are losing the battle for the hearts and minds of our patients to Web sites..." promoting unproven medical therapies.
+Cardiologist Steven Nissen at Cleveland Clinic has commented "We are losing the battle for the hearts and minds of our patients to Web sites" promoting unproven medical therapies.
 Harriet Hall sees a spectrum of statin denialism ranging from pseudoscientific claims to the understatement of benefits and overstatement of side effects, all of which is contrary to the scientific evidence.

-Mental illness denial
+Mental disorder denial

-Mental illness denial or mental disorder denial is where a person denies the existence of mental disorders.
+Mental illness denial or mental disorder denial is where a person denies the existence of mental disorders and invisible neurological disorders.
 Serious analysts, as well as pseudoscientific movements, question the existence of certain disorders.
 A minority of professional researchers see disorders such as depression from a sociocultural perspective and argue that the solution to it is fixing a dysfunction in society, not in the person's brain.
-Some people may also deny that they have a mental illness after being diagnosed, and certain analysts argue this denialism is usually fueled by narcissistic injury.
-Anti-psychiatry movements such as Scientology promote mental illness denial by having alternative practices to psychiatry.
+Mental and particularly neurodevelopmental disorders are invisible disabilities, classified as being not immediately apparent.
+Invisible disabilities can be denied or ignored as they fail to conform to common cultural stereotypes of disability, such as a person in a wheelchair, wearing a prosthesis, or a blind person using a cane.
+Extreme stereotypes of neurodevelopmental disorders such as autism and schizophrenia are often used to deny the presence of those disorders in higher-functioning individuals.
+Some people may also deny that they or a family member has a mental disorder after being diagnosed, and certain analysts argue this denialism is usually fueled by narcissistic injury and negative societal views of the disorder.
+Anti-psychiatry movements such as Scientology promote mental disorder denial by offering alternative practices to psychiatry.